DenitsaPambelova/student-app-React/README.md

 # Student app React

 This is a simple student registration system for CRUD operations built with React and MondoDB.
-It performs adding new Student with its properties,edit and delete them. as well as view students' list.
+It performs adding new Student with its properties,edit and delete them as well as view students' list.
 It uses MongoDB as backend.

 How to run: